 The ABCLS has developed this Code of Ethics as part of its ongoing commitment to continuous improvement and in following its vision to fulfill its public trust as a progressive and accountable profession.

-The purpose of the Code is to give general statements and guidance on the principles of ethical conduct to assist members and the Association staff in fulfilling their duties to all stakeholders in a transparent manner.
+The purpose of the Code is to give general statements and guidance to members on the principles of ethical conduct.

 The ideals of ethical professional conduct require that all members shall: